elkuku/test-vitepress/docs/the-dialog.md

 - evey odd row uses a different background color
 - added a special row (class "sep") as a separator

-Instead of constructing this in a HTML-String we could have use JQuery of plain 'createElement's.
+Instead of constructing this in an HTML-String we could have use JQuery of plain 'createElement's.
 I usually start with a quick HTML-String and then rewrite these in JQuery to ease event handling.
 But that's up to you.